avallonking/LRTq/README.md

 # LRTq
-Identifying regulatory effects of rare variants with likelihood ratio test.
+LRTq is used for identifying regulatory effects of rare variants with likelihood ratio test.

 To install the R package:
 ```R